-Long, thin, hard — we’re talking about French bread here, so get your head out of the gutter.
+French bread can trace its start to a rather unlikely set of circumstances.
 Thanks to a law passed in 1920 that prohibited bakers from working before 4 a.m., morning commuters needed a new type of bread.
 Voila!
 The French bread was born.
 Lucky for you, National French Bread Day, held annually on March 21, is the perfect opportunity to indulge in this unique bread that is characteristically crunchy on the outside and delectably doughy on the inside.

 While first viewed with some hesitancy, Rohwedder’s bread slicer is incorporated into factories — revolutionizing the bread manufacturing industry forever.